PatriciaBethBarker/BranchMerge/README.md

     Resolved at least one merge conflict in your repo Once the above is completed, posted a link to your repo, specifically to the Issues page where you identify the details of the merge conflict that you had to resolve and how you worked it out.

-References: Below are some resources to help us branch, checkout and merge: